 Textured papers and cards can be either coated or uncoated.
 The differances is that when the sheets are rolled out to their final thickness the rollers have a texture to them that you can feel.
 Comon finishes are Linen, which has a woven look or Velum that has a rougher finish.

-For orders of two thousand or more we get our offset print partner to print the product on our behalf to get you a much better value for money.
+For orders of one thousand or more we get our offset print partner to print the product on our behalf which means you get much more for money.
 However we are limited to the run sizes they consider normal for various products and variations.
 So for them a order of 7000 A5 flyers on 130gsm coated paper is normal, but the same amount on 100gsm letterhead is unusual so they don’t carry a standard (rack) price for it.
 In some cases we will list the price for the next available quantity for that product if applicable.

 If you want an amount of of the product not listed in the options, then contact us directly and we can get a custom price quoted for you.